-mitochondrial elements (mostly CO1, CYB, ND2, and the control region) have been used in phylogenetic studies.
-While individual gene trees derived from coding genes and the control region usually differ from each other and from species trees
+For many years, individual mitochondrial elements (mostly CO1, CYB, ND2, and the control region) have been relied upon in phylogenetic studies.
+It turned out, however, that gene trees that are derived from individual coding genes or the control region often differ from each other and from species trees based on nuclear DNA.

 Campillo LC, Burns KJ, Moyle RG, and Manthey JD (2019), Mitochondrial genomes of the bird genus Piranga: rates of sequence evolution, and discordance between mitochondrial and nuclear markers, Mitochondrial DNA B 4, 2566-69. (free pdf)